Dimitri Chandris

-Dimitri John Chandris (Δημήτρης Ιωάννη Χανδρής; born January 1921 - August 1980) was a Greek shipowner who established Chandris Line, a large passenger shipping line, with his brother Anthony Chandris.
+Dimitri John Chandris (Δημήτρης Ιωάννη Χανδρής; born January 1921 – August 1980) was a Greek shipowner who established Chandris Line, a large passenger shipping line, with his brother Anthony Chandris.
 Dimitri Chandris was the eldest son of John D. Chandris, a prominent Greek shipowner.

 Early life

 Dimitri Chandris was born in Chios to a wealthy family, son of Ioannis D. Chandris, a prominent ship-owner, and his wife Evgenia.
-In 1915, John Chandris had purchased his first ship, the S/S Dimitrios, and founded Chandris.
+In 1915 John Chandris had purchased his first ship, Dimitrios, and founded Chandris.

-Following the outbreak of World War II, Dimitri Chandris relocated from Chios to London with his family, joining a large number of other ship-owning families from Greece.
-All of his ships were requisitioned by the UK government to assist in the war effort.
+After the outbreak of World War II, Dimitri Chandris relocated from Chios to London with his family, joining a large number of other ship-owning families from Greece.
+The UK government requisitioned all of his ships for war service.

 Post War

-At the end of the war, Dimitri set about reconstructing the family business almost from scratch.
-He had no alternative but to remain in the U.K. because, although the war might have ended in Europe, Greece became embroiled in a civil war.
+At the end of the war Dimitri set about reconstructing the family business almost from scratch.
+He chose to remain in the UK as, although the Second World War had ended, Greece was embroiled in a civil war.
 Greek shipowners, therefore, elected to operate in either of the then two great maritime centres of London and New York.

-In 1950, he was elected on to the Board of the Union of Greek Shipowners.
+In 1950 he was elected on to the Board of the Union of Greek Shipowners.
 He also served as their vice president from 1960 to 1964.
 (His brother Anthony later served as the president).

-During the 1960s and 1970s, he was very active with various business interests in Greece including the establishment of the Alpha beer brewery (which became the second largest in Greece), a large motor franchise based on Rootes cars and a substantial hotel group.
+In the 1960s and 1970s he was active with various business interests in Greece including the establishment of the Alpha beer brewery (which became the second largest in Greece), a large motor franchise based on Rootes cars, and a substantial hotel group.
 He was also involved in several charities including establishment of the School of Maritime Engineering in his home island of Chios.

 Shipping career

-Prior to the outbreak of World War II, Chandris operated six vessels: the passenger ships Dimitrios, Chimara and Corte II, and the steamers Dimitrios II, Vlassios and Eugenia.
-In the years following 1945, Dimitri and Anthony Chandris began to develop Chandris into the largest Greek passenger shipping firm.
+Before the outbreak of World War II, Chandris operated six ships: the passenger ships Dimitrios, Chimara and Corte II, and the steamships Dimitrios II, Vlassios and Eugenia.
+In the years after 1945, Dimitri and Anthony Chandris began to develop Chandris into the largest Greek passenger shipping firm.

-In 1945, Dimitri Chandris led the acquisition of Charlton Steam Shipping Company Ltd., which operated a fleet of passenger vessels from headquarters in Newcastle.
+In 1945 Dimitri Chandris led the acquisition of Charlton Steam Shipping Company Ltd., which operated a fleet of passenger ships from headquarters in Newcastle.
 This purchase signalled the beginning of the Chandris Group's concentrated expansion efforts around passenger travel.
 Recognising the urgent need to provide passenger ships for displaced peoples and refugees in post-War Europe, the Chandris Group purchased the Prince David and Prince Robert (pictured right) from the Canadian Royal Navy in 1945.
-Following rebuilding and conversion, the new vessels were leased by the Chandris Group to the International Refugee Organisation.
+Following rebuilding and conversion, the new ships were leased by the Chandris Group to the International Refugee Organisation.